Leee-xx/LEEWANG-take_home_challenge/README.md

 ## Project Requirements

 Please complete both the steps below.
 1. Support Global Fulfillment

- - Create a fulfullment-center model (minimally a name, city, and country).
+  * Create a fulfullment-center model (minimally a name, city, and country).
- - Modify the location model to support more than one FC.
+  * Modify the locations model to support more than one FC.

+2. Create a new FC
- - Pre-populate the new row, rack, and shelf locations for the new FC.
+  * Pre-populate the locations (row, rack, and shelf) for the FC.

-   (Note: There should be 15 rows, 15 racks, and 6 shelves in the new FC (compared to the 10 rows, 10 racks, and 5 shelves in our first FC.)
+_Note: There will be 15 rows, 15 racks and 6 shelves in the new FC (compared to the 10 rows, 10 racks, and 5 shelves in our first FC)._

-2. Inventory Lookup Tool
+3. Inventory Lookup Tool

-  - We want to be able to move the location of product inventory from one FC to another.
+  * We want to be able to move the location of an inventory item from one FC to another.
 Modify the 'Inventory Lookup' tool to allow this.
-  - In the search results of the 'Inventory Lookup' tool, 'Product Code' and 'Location' should both be links that perform searches for their own values.
+  * In the search results of the 'Inventory Lookup' tool, 'Product Code' and 'Location' should both be links that perform searches for their own values.

 ## Install